Balasore: Rail

 Balasore railway station is an important station on the Howrah-Chennai main line of the South Eastern Railway.
 The distance to Kolkata is approximately 254 km, while the distance to Bhubaneswar is about 206 km.
 A branch line to Baripada starts from Rupsa, near Balasore.
 Balasore is connected to different parts of India through trains.
 There are frequent trains to Bhubaneswar, Cuttack, Rourkela, Brahmapur, Mumbai, Kolkata, New Delhi, Chennai, Guwahati, Bangalore, Puri, Pondicherry, Ernakulam.

 Road

-Balasore has a well developed roadways.
+Balasore has well developed roadways.
 National Highway 16 and National Highway 18 pass through the city.
 A part of the Golden Quadrilateral project, this highway runs from Chennai to Kolkata.
 Intra-city transport comprises cycle rickshaws and auto rickshaws.
 City bus services commenced in Balasore on 15 August 2017.
 The bus terminus is at Sahadev Khunta and thousands of private buses ply to hundreds of destinations every day.
 Many luxurious A.C buses ply to Bhubneswar, Kolkata and other nearby cities daily.

 Education

-Balasore is the main education hub of Northern Odisha with many engineering schools and colleges and the famous Fakir Mohan University, named after the renowned novelist Fakir Mohan Senapati, who hails from this town of Odisha.
-Fakir Mohan Medical College and Hospital was established in the year 2018 to boost the medical facility in Balasore and Northern Odisha.
+Balasore is the main education hub of Northern Odisha with many engineering schools and colleges and the Fakir Mohan University, named after novelist Fakir Mohan Senapati who hails from this town of Odisha.
+Fakir Mohan Medical College and Hospital was established in 2018 to boost the medical facility in Balasore and Northern Odisha.